Help Conserve

 Easy Access to Nature for Children at Pocasset School

 The Pocasset Elementary School lies a few blocks to the northeast with only a playground and a few small athletic fields.
-It is a Title I school, serving children of low socioeconomic backgrounds and special needs populations.
-Proximity to Hicks Farm could allow walk-in access, eliminating typically prohibitive costs that are associated with field trips.
-Additionally, Tiverton recently closed Fort Barton Elementary School, causing an increase in the number of students served by the Pocasset School, all of whom could benefit from exploratory outings to Hicks Farm.
+Proximity to Hicks Farm would create an easily accessible field trip destination, where students can learn about and experience nature.
+Tiverton recently closed Fort Barton Elementary School, causing an increase in the number of students served by the Pocasset School, all of whom could benefit from exploratory outings to Hicks Farm.

 A Surprise Haven Amid Urban Density

 A rare 17-acre stand of late successional New England mixed hardwoods includes red, black and white oaks, pignut hickory, red maple, sassafras, black gum, and a stand of towering big-tooth aspen.
 Canopy openings and rocky outcrops add the biodiversity of early successional species—gray birch, red cedar, black cherry, huckleberry, and highbush blueberry.
 A small stream meandering downslope reveals a shady, fern-sprinkled understory and mini-wetland.
-The parcel is ripe for research projects with universities, especially Roger Williams University with whom we already partner, as it sits within the Atlantic flyway migration route.
+The property sits strategically in the Atlantic Flyway, supporting a variety of migrating song and seabirds.
+This parcel is ripe for research projects with universities, including Roger Williams University with whom we already partner.

 Shoreline Access with Uninterrupted Views